 Procedure to follow

-If the intelligence agency or enforcement authority makes a request for information from any part of HMRC, the request should immediately be referred to the RIS Gateway Exchange Team (GET).
-Provide the organisation with GET contact details (see below), and instruct them to contact the team directly.
+If the intelligence agency or enforcement authority makes a request for information from any part of HMRC, the request should immediately be referred to the National Co-ordination Unit (NCU).
+Provide the organisation with NCU contact details (see below), and instruct them to contact the team directly.
 You may also refer them to the Code of Practice for the ATCSA (COP-AT), which is a publicly available document that formally outlines the procedure for ATCSA disclosures.
 This document is available on the internet via the HMRC external website Code of Practice page.

 Changes to the ATCSA legislation mean that this gateway cannot be used to disclose information to the intelligence services.
 Instead, HMRC may disclose information to the intelligence services through a legal gateway provided by section 19 of the Counter-Terrorism Act 2008.
 However, the same procedures apply for disclosures to the intelligence services as enforcement bodies outlined in this guidance.

-If you have information which you wish to pro-actively disclose, you should also refer the information to GET with an explanation of why you consider it will support criminal investigations or proceedings by the recipient.
+If you have information which you wish to pro-actively disclose, you should refer the information on an Intelligence Report to the RIS Intelligence Bureau (IB), email@example.com with an explanation of why you consider it will support criminal investigations or proceedings by the recipient.

-GET will handle the disclosure and liaise with the requesting body.
-If GET need any information from you, they will request it.
+The IB will handle the disclosure to the recipient.
+If IB need any further information from you, they will request it.

-If in exceptional circumstances an immediate ATCSA disclosure is required in respect of live operational work outside of office hours you should follow the guidance at IDG50110 if you work in the Criminal Investigation, Detection or Risk & Intelligence Service directorates.
-If you cannot use the procedure at IDG50110 (for example because you do not work in one of the specified directorates), you should contact the National Co-ordination Unit (NCU), who are able to provide out-of-hours cover for GET, see below for contact details.
+If in exceptional circumstances an immediate ATCSA disclosure is required in respect of live operational work outside of office hours you should follow the guidance at IDG50110 if you work in the Fraud Investigation Service (FIS) or Risk & Intelligence Service (RIS) directorates.
+FIS/RIS staff should also be aware of the detailed procedure for disclosure as outlined in the Criminal Justice Procedure in the section .
+You should refer to that detailed guidance before making a disclosure.
+If you cannot use the procedure at IDG50110 (for example because you do not work in one of the specified directorates), you should contact NCU who are able to provide out-of-hours cover, see below for contact details.